-14.Please describe the official procedure to test, after the depopulation of an infected flock, the efficacy of the disinfection of a poultry house. (no of samples, of tests, sample taken, etc)
+18. Please describe the official procedure to test, after the depopulation of an infected flock, the efficacy of the disinfection of a poultry house (number of samples, number of tests, samples taken, etc...)

 Houses are thoroughly cleaned, disinfected and fumigated before restocking.
 The official disinfection programme for poultry farms is outlined in the Department's Biosecurity Information for Registered Poultry Flock Owners.
 This includes the removal of feed, equipment, litter etc, dry cleaning, water sanitisation and the cleaning and disinfection of buildings and equipment.